Powered By:

 Saalim Chowdhury: You are continuously thinking about your product, this, that and the other.
 And if they have like, they've got like a normal job or, you know, there's like, you know, and you're just like going.
 In the back of the mind, they're like, Oh, well, so what do you think about this?
 And in your back, your mind, you're going, Hmm, is that release going to come out on time or not?

 Saalim Chowdhury: Whatever.
 And you just, yeah.
 So yeah, it's basically, it's just attempting to date and failing miserably.
 And it's these other struggles around the, but it comes down to making good decisions.
 So it really comes down to having your own focus, objectivity, and not being sucked into your own world.
-It's like literally founders are exceptional at being sucked into the good founders.
+It's like literally founders are exceptional at being sucked into the good founders anyway.

 Saalim Chowdhury: Sucked into that customer's need. what they're going, everything around it.
 And that's really, really valuable.
 But knowing how to take that step back and having people that help you take that step back is so incredibly important and valuable.
 And I wish I had more.
 And it's like now, you know, in my, in my, you know, grow in my grown up from a grown up phase, but, um, that's what I'm keep trying to make sure [00:22:00] I do.